ethereum-optimism/community-hub/src/docs/developers/l2/hardhat.md

 # {{ $frontmatter.title }}

 ::: tip
-This is just a brief overview for reference.
-For step by step directions [see the tutorial](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/hardhat).
+For detailed step by step instructions [see the tutorial](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/hardhat).
 :::